Our Story

 biodiversity emergency, more time spent working from home, skyrocketing energy prices and a widespread shortage of construction materials, the way we design and build houses remains much the same.
 There are currently no regenerative requirements and very few sustainability requirements, for building or renovating a single-family house located on a standard lot in most municipalities in Australia.

 In 2022 we, Chris and Sun Buntine, purchased a 100-year old California Bungalow at 28 Margarita St in Hampton to be the site of our new family home.
 Rather than going down the conventional path of knocking down the existing dilapidated building, our intention is to make this a regenerative renovation which unlocks the potential of the existing building and site in ways that enable our family, our community and other living systems to all thrive and prosper.
 We want this to be a healthy, comfortable and inspiring home for our family.
-We also want this project to inspire a wider conversation within our community and the building industry on how we can build single-family housing that energy positive, carbon-neutral, water-resilient, healthy and nature positive
+We also want this project to inspire a wider conversation within our community and the building industry on how we can build single-family housing that energy positive, carbon neutral, water resilient, zero waste, healthy and nature positive

 Our guiding principle is called biophilic design which creates experiences which connect people to nature.